wangui77/uwazi-api/readme.md

 ### Communication Between Services

-- **NGINX and API:** NGINX forwards incoming requests (e.g., `https://localhost`) to the Flask API running in the `api` container.
+- **nginx service and api Service:** Nginx forwards incoming requests (e.g., `https://localhost`) to the Flask API running in the `api` container.
-- **API and Database:** The Flask application interacts with the PostgreSQL database to store and retrieve data.
+- **api service and database service:** The Flask application interacts with the PostgreSQL database to store and retrieve data.
 This communication happens within the Docker network.

 ---

-### API Dockerfile
+### The Uwazi API Dockerfile

 ```dockerfile
    FROM python:3.9